Gelett Burgess: Film adaptations

 Many of Burgess's works were adapted for the screen, beginning with The Persistent Mr. Prince, a short film released by Vitagraph in 1914.
 Two films based on Burgess's stories were released in 1917, The Mysterious Miss Terry and The Countess Charming.
 Burgess's novel The White Cat (1907) was adapted into two films, The Two-Soul Woman (1918) and The Untameable (1923).
 A Manhattan Knight (1920) was adapted from Burgess's novel Find the Woman.
 The Heart Line (1921) was based on Burgess's novel of the same name.
 The Caveman (1926) was adapted from Burgess's 1915 play.
 All of these were silent films.

-In the sound film era, Two in the Dark (1936) was adapted from Burgess's novel Two O'Clock Courage.
-Two O'Clock Courage (1945) was based upon a story by Burgess.
+In the sound film era, Burgess's novel Two O'Clock Courage was adapted into the 1936 film Two in the Dark and the 1945 movie Two O'Clock Courage.